 - Number of figures and tables.

-- Acknowledgements including non-author contributors, grants, and other forms of support provided during the research process.
+- Acknowledgements should include conflicts of interest, non-author contributors, grants, and other forms of support provided during the research process.

 - Abstract tells the story of the author’s research manuscript in 200 words.
 Within this section, please include a small summary of the review article.

-- Learning Points: Authors must provide particularly “high-yield” points related to their topic of research, which may be appropriate for board examinations and/or clinical rotations.
-These points should be presented as succinct bullet points that are accessible to everyone.
+- Learning Points (optional): Authors are encouraged to provide a sidebar of particularly “high-yield” points related to this topic of research, which may be appropriate for board examinations and/or clinical rotations.
+These should be presented as succinct bullet points.
 Mnemonics, brief algorithms and other memory aids are appropriate here.

 - Key Words connect the research to topics in 3-5 words.
 If one of the key words is jargon, provide a brief description.